XBraid/xbraid/docs/Introduction.md

 ## Cycling and relaxation strategies {#cyclingrelaxation}

-There are two main cycling strategies available in Warp, F-and V-cycles.
+There are two main cycling strategies available in \f$\chi\f$Braid, F-and V-cycles.
 These two cycles differ in how often and the order in which coarse levels are visited.
 A V-cycle is depicted next, and is a simple recursive application of the @ref twogrid.
   \latexonly